KangqiLi/KangqiLi.github.io/_pages/about.md

 ## About Me

 I recently graduated with a M.S. degree in Statistics from [Case Western Reserve University](https://case.edu/).
 Previously, I obtained my B.Sc. degree in Statistics from [Wuhan University](https://en.whu.edu.cn/).
-I am currently working on a survey on **causal reasoning with LLMs** under the guidance of [Prof. Jing Ma](https://jma712.github.io/).
+I am currently working on a research on **causal reasoning with LLMs** under the guidance of [Prof. Jing Ma](https://jma712.github.io/).

 ## Research Interests